 Features of the LTSB

-- Receives in-console updates that deliver critical security fixes
+- Receives in-console updates that deliver critical security fixes.

-- Provides an installation option when your SA agreement or equivalent rights to Configuration Manager have expired
+- Provides an installation option when your SA agreement or equivalent rights to Configuration Manager have expired.

-- Supports upgrade (conversion) to the Current Branch when you have a current SA agreement or equivalent rights to Configuration Manager
+- Supports upgrade (conversion) to the current branch when you have a current SA agreement or equivalent rights to Configuration Manager.

-The LTSB is based on the Current Branch version 1606 and has the following limitations:
+The LTSB is based on the current branch version 1606 and has the following limitations:

-- The LTSB is supported for 10 years of critical security updates after its general availability (October of 2016), after which, support for this branch expires.
-For more about the support lifecycle, see Microsoft Lifecycle Policy.
+- The LTSB is supported for 10 years of critical security updates after its general availability (October 2016), after which, support for this branch expires.
+For more information about the support lifecycle, see Microsoft Lifecycle Policy.

 - Supports a limited set list of server and client operating systems and related technologies, like SQL Server versions.
-For more about what is supported with this branch, see Supported Configurations for the Long-Term Servicing Branch.
+For more about what is supported with this branch, see Supported configurations for the long-term servicing branch.

-- Does not receive updates for new features.
+- Doesn't receive updates for new features

 - Intune in a hybrid MDM configuration